giuseppelazzara98/IS-project-AS-IS-and-TO-BE-analyses/ReportToBe.md

 Furthermore, it's now possible for the customers to add comments while approving or rejecting the proof and a design feasibility will be attached to each request, even when the request is rejected by the "Altopascio competence center".

 ## Functional view, processes

-Write no change if the model remains as in As Is

 ### Process selection